 We understand that for some people, the decision to leave an abusive relationship is made harder by the thought of having to leave a loved family pet behind as refuges are not usually able to accept pets.

-To organise care for your pet takes time and a lot of planning.
-If you need to leave your home quickly and do not have time to organise fostering.
-It would be recommended to think about any family, friends or neighbours who could care for your pets in the meantime.
+Organising care for your pet takes time and a lot of planning.
+If you need to leave your home quickly and do not have time to organise fostering, it would be recommended to think about any family, friends or neighbours who could care for your pets in the meantime.

 Call the Freephone 24-hour National Domestic Violence Helpline on 0808 2000 247 and they will help you find spaces in refuges across the UK.
 The police, social services and housing advice at your local council can also put you in touch with a refuge.